skye2k2/movie-picker/README.md

 # movie-picker

-Simple Angular application that imports, formats, and filters a .csv IMDB user database export.
+Simple Angular application that imports, formats, and filters a .csv IMDb user database export.
 Allows a user to select specific criteria to filter by and pick a random selection as watching options.

 **Imagine the following:**